JorgeBarbancho/Java-XOR-Encryper/README.md

 # Java-XOR-Encryper
-An encryption exercise using XOR log door
+An encryption exercise using XOR logical door